Yogasuganya/GameOfLife/README.md

 # Conway's Game Of Life

-Implemented ReactJs and Node.js to creatte conway's game of life.
+Implemented ReactJs and Node.js to create conway's game of life.

 # Demo